Bl4Cc4t/GoodTwitter2/doc/building.md

 ## Requirements
 - [Node.js](https://nodejs.org) (preferably v16+)

-I tend to use `yarn` more often (which can easily be enabled with the `corepack enable` command), but `npm` should also work just fine.
+I like to use `yarn` more often these days.
+It can easily be enabled via the `corepack enable` command.

+`npm` should also work just fine.

 ## Steps to building
 - Clone the Repo